Sufi psychology: Lataif

+The Laṭāʾif are viewed as aspects of Man's spiritual “Organ of Evolution”, known as Qalb (Heart).

-Realizing (or activating or awakening or "illuminating") the experience of the individual lataif (and thereby the Jism Latif as a whole) is considered by some Sufi orders to be a central part of the comprehensive spiritual development that produces the Sufi ideal of a Complete Man (Al-Insān al-Kāmil).
+The explicit realization of the Laṭāʾif in Qalb is considered by some Sufi orders -- especially the Naqshbandi -- to be a central part of the comprehensive spiritual development that produces the Sufi ideal of a Complete Human Being (Al-Insān al-Kāmil).

 Happiness in Sufism

 Sufism aspires towards developing a soft, feeling, compassionate heart.
 Understanding through the ‘‘heart’s intelligence’’ is superior to understanding through the intelligence of the head.
 Indeed, the intelligence of the heart is the only instrument that can be used to discover the ultimate truth.
 To Sufis, reason is limited in many ways and cannot outgrow its inherent limitations.
 In particular, when reason denies intuitive knowledge and ‘‘blinds the eye of the heart’’, it becomes the target of strong criticism from Sufism.
 This stands in stark contrast to the Aristotelian and contemporary western emphasis on logical reasoning as the highest human faculty, which should rule the whole personality.
 On this basis, happiness cannot be achieved by reason and intellect, rather happiness is pursued via intuition and mystical experience.
 Another important concept in Sufism is the ego (the self or the nafs).
 The ego is a part of our psyche that consistently leads us off the spiritual path, a part of the self which commands us to do evil.
 The ego can impede the actualization of the spiritual potential of the heart if not controlled by the divine aspects of the personality.
 To achieve authentic happiness, the ego should be actively fought against throughout life.
 The ultimate state of happiness for a Sufi is the annihilation of the individual self.
 This state refers to the destruction of the individual self to become one with the Divine Being.